celo-org/celo-monorepo/packages/docs/overview.md

 The Celo Blockchain implements a Byzantine Fault Tolerant \(BFT\) consensus algorithm in which a well-defined set of validator nodes broadcast signed messages between themselves in a sequence of steps to reach agreement even when up to a third of the total nodes are offline, faulty or malicious.
 When a quorum of validators have reached agreement, that decision is final.

 Celo uses a Proof of Stake mechanism for selecting the validator set for a fixed period termed an epoch.
-Anyone can earn rewards by bonding Celo Gold and by participating in validator elections and governance proposals.
+Anyone can earn rewards by locking Celo Gold and by participating in validator elections and governance proposals.
 Initially, the number of validators will be capped to one hundred nodes elected by Celo Gold holders.
 Validators earn additional fixed rewards in Celo Dollars to cover their costs plus margin.

 {% hint style="success" %}
 **Roadmap**: Celo is pioneering a [highly scalable, permissionless BFT consensus algorithm](https://medium.com/celohq/bftree-scaling-hotstuff-to-millions-of-validators-7d6930ee046a) that in the long term will result in substantial changes to the proof of stake mechanism described here.